-Hover your cursor over the email addresses one-by-one and observe.
+Click your cursor on each email address one-by-one and observe.

 As soon as you highlight the right email address, their details will appear in the right-hand pane.

-Note – Gmail will show you if the email address is associated with a Google+ account, while the Rapportive extension will reveal if this email address belongs to a LinkedIn profile.
+While Gmail will show you if the email address is associated with a Google account:

-I’ve literally found thousands of email addresses with the email generator plus Rapportive 1-2 punch.
+I’ve literally found thousands of email addresses with the email generator plus Discover.ly 1-2 punch.

 Now it’s up to you to put this method to work.